swatitonge24/map_task/README.md

 Server-Side Rendering (SSR)

-Improve application performance and SEO by implementing SSR for preloading map data and rendering content server-side.
+Improved application performance and SEO by implementing SSR for preloading map data and rendering content server-side.
 Additional Data Integration

-Enrich the map experience by integrating data sources such as:
+Enriched the map experience by integrating data sources such as:
 Weather APIs to display real-time weather conditions for each location.
 User reviews or ratings from platforms like Yelp or Google Maps.
 Distance Calculation